shelltoys/gubs/README.md

-`gubs` is a Go clone of Zach Holman's `bubs`.
+`gubs` is a Go clone of Zach Holman's [bubs](https://github.com/holman/bubs).
 It bubblerizes letters.

 ## Example
 ```sh